 From 1917 to 1919, although sometimes we can still hear a guitar, the piano becomes the spinal cord of the rhythm, complemented by violins and violoncello, and, of course, the bandoneon.
 His rhythm is more “elastic” without losing “polenta” (energy), more versatile, and with the more sound flow.
 Much more advanced than his contemporary orchestras.
 Listen to “Comme il faut” (Victor 1918):

 Compared with the other orchestras playing during the same period, Arolas’ was the one that played the slowest, as a way of achieving more expressivity, changing the rhythm from 2/4 to 4/8, and changing the rhythmic scheme:

 Arolas opened a wide gap with his orchestra through which the advent of the most evolved forms of the instrumental performance of tango could be glimpsed.

-As a composer he took Tango to a more elaborate level with the force of his originality.
-According to Osvaldo Pugliese, together with Agustín Bardi (in our next article), is one of the pillars of Tango.
-His work consists of compositions all of superlative beauty, of outstanding inventiveness, and emotive depth.
+As a composer, he took Tango to a more elaborate level with the force of his originality.
+According to Osvaldo Pugliese, together with Agustín Bardi (in our next article), it is one of the pillars of Tango.
+His work consists of compositions with superlative beauty, outstanding inventiveness, and emotive depth.

-From his beginnings he enlisted the trend of “Tango Criollista”, emotionally located at the edge between the city and the countryside (“La guitarrita”), but gradually he started acquiring Porteño accents, at the time that the emotional charge of his melodies increased, losing the stillness of the country and the acidic smell of the grass to share an urbanized tragic pain.
+From his beginnings, he enlisted the trend of “Tango Criollista”, emotionally located at the edge between the city and the countryside (“La guitarrita”).
+Still, gradually he started acquiring Porteño accents when the emotional charge of his melodies increased, losing the stillness of the countryside and the acidic smell of the grass to share an urbanized tragic pain.
 They give the sensation that they were written to be interpreted by future orchestras.
 His works waited patiently through the instrumental evolution of the genre and the capacitation of the musicians of the Golden Era to extract from them all its latent beauty.

 Let’s listen to Arolas’ bandoneon solo: